Sistrum: Egyptian sistrum

-Minoan Sistrum
+Minoan sistrum

 The ancient Minoans also used the sistrum, and a number of examples made of local clay have been found on the island of Crete.
 Five of these are displayed at the Archaeological Museum of Agios Nikolaos.
 A sistrum is also depicted on the Harvester Vase, an artifact found at the site of Hagia Triada.

-Minoans use of the sistrum also centered around Hathor in a rituals involving fertility, entertainment aspects like music and dancing, as well as indulgence.
+Minoans use of the sistrum perhaps also centered around Hathor in rituals involving fertility, entertainment aspects like music and dancing, as well as indulgence.
 Sistrums used by ancient Minoans show overlaps with ancient Egyptian usage through their similar use during funerary contexts.
-Evidence of two bronze Minoan sistra suggests that they were created by seperately molding the arch and handle, joining the two together with rivets later in the process.
+Evidence of two bronze Minoan sistra suggests that they were created by separately molding the arch and handle, joining the two together with rivets later in the process.

-Researchers are not sure yet if the clay sistra were actual instruments that were used to provide music, or instead were models with only symbolic significance.
-But, experiments with a ceramic replica show that a satisfactory clacking sound is produced by such a design in clay, so a use in rituals is probably to be preferred.
+Researchers are not sure yet whether the clay sistra were actual instruments that were used to provide music or instead were models with only symbolic significance.
+But experiments with a ceramic replica show that a satisfactory clacking sound is produced by such a design in clay, so a use in rituals is probably to be preferred.

-The Sistrum Today
+Later use

-The senasel (sistrum) remained a liturgical instrument in the Ethiopian Orthodox Church throughout the centuries and is played today during the dance performed by the debtera (cantors) on important church festivals.
+The senasel (sistrum) and later crotalus remained a liturgical instrument in the Ethiopian Orthodox Church throughout the centuries and is played today during the dance performed by the debtera (cantors) on important church festivals.
 It is also occasionally found in Neopagan worship and ritual.

 The sistrum was occasionally revived in 19th century Western orchestral music, appearing most prominently in Act 1 of the opera Les Troyens (1856–1858) by the French composer Hector Berlioz.
 Nowadays, however, it is replaced by its close modern equivalent, the tambourine.
 The effect produced by the sistrum in music – when shaken in short, sharp, rhythmic pulses – is to arouse movement and activity.
 The rhythmical shaking of the sistrum, like the tambourine, is associated with religious or ecstatic events, whether shaken as a sacred rattle in the worship of Hathor of ancient Egypt, or in the strident jangling of the tambourine in modern-day Evangelicalism, in Romani song and dance, on stage at a rock concert, or to heighten a large-scale orchestral tutti.

 Classical composer Hans Werner Henze (1926–2012) calls for the flautist to play two sistra in his 1988 work Sonate für sechs Spieler (Sonata for six players).